Birth Doula Care

 Premium Mama Bear Support

-This package offers the same support as above, but you can choose between an additional 2 hours of prenatal or postpartum support.
-On top of this, you will have an in-home session up to three hours with a lactation consultant who will be available for text and phone support following up for a few weeks.
+This package offers the same support as above, but you will also have an in-home session up to three hours with an International Board Certified Lactation Consultant who will be available for text and phone support following up for a few weeks.

 click below to learn more about feeding support: